 Guidelines for putting together a primary program in each of the ten disciplines of civil and environmental engineering are described in Chapter 5.
 Note that each program of study has requirements and recommendations on science electives and civil engineering core courses.
 Programs in the ten disciplines can be petitioned through the Academic Program Plan, which is described in Chapter 3.

-Secondary Area of Emphasis (take at least 6 hours).
-The courses in the secondary area of emphasis are chosen to complement the primary area and add breadth to the program of study.
-Pre-approved secondary programs are listed in Chapter 5, Advanced Technical Programs.
+Secondary Area: (6 hours minimum).
+The courses in the secondary area of emphasis arechosen to complement the primary area and add breadth to the program of study.
+Pre-approved secondaryprograms are listed in Chapter 5, Advanced Technical Programs.